 For the time being, we will limit ourselves to the examination of

-distributions containing the Boltzmann factor and powers of
+distributions containing the Boltzmann factor

 the Fourier components of the fields.
 Note that the effect of the